rosmord/jsesh/README.md

 JSesh developpers :
 - Serge J.-P. Thomas : most of the fonts
-- S. Rosmorduc : almost all the code, a few glyphs in the fonts
+- Serge Rosmorduc : almost all the code, a few glyphs in the fonts
 - Wayne Collins (CVS, ant improvement)